melatroid/AutoPyPP/README.md

 A Pro edition is planned with additional features beyond the open-source release.
 It will receive fewer but more stable updates, with a focus on hardening and fully defining the interfaces between extensions.
 To maintain transparency, several Python files will remain open, while selected components will be protected with a PyArmor runtime to enable Pro-only features and improvements.
 The UI will be streamlined—no “About” popups.

+### Pro Version (Coming soon)

+A Pro edition is planned with additional features beyond the open-source release.
+It will receive fewer but more stable updates, with a focus on hardening and fully defining the interfaces between extensions.
+To maintain transparency, several Python files will remain open, while selected components will be protected with a PyArmor runtime to enable Pro-only features and improvements.
+The UI will be streamlined—no “About” popups.

+The Pro version is expected to cost around **€20 per year**, payable via a payment platform to activate a **PC-bound license**.
+The subscription will include all future updates released within the subscription period.
+Exact details will be announced once technical questions are resolved.

 ### Version 1.02

 This release emphasizes stability and refinement of existing functionality, improving reliability and behavior across typical workflows.

 ### Installable (Windows 10/11)

-An installable setup for Windows 10/11 is in development to allow a straightforward installation without manual configuration.
+An installable setup for Windows 10/11 is in development to allow straightforward installation without manual configuration.

 | Component   | Status                        |